Education Support Professionals

 National Association for Pupil Transportation

 NAPT promotes the efficient transportation of students through local, state, and national government initiatives.
-Its 400,000 members are dedicated to student safety and grassroots activism.
+Its over 600,000 members are dedicated to student safety and grassroots activism.